UPDATED - MAY 31, 2018

 Feedback from a sample of Central Business District and Manufacturing zone businesses during May 2018

-While four businesses (accounting for 6 percent of the total) vocally chose not to respond to the inquiry, 60 businesses shared their responses and foreshadowed possible impacts of a downtown marijuana dispensary upon the area.
+While four businesses (accounting for 6 percent of the total) vocally chose not to respond to the inquiry, 60 businesses shared their responses and foreshadowed possible impacts of a downtown cannabis dispensary upon the area.

 41 percent of respondents, or 26 businesses, were favorable towards having a cannabis dispensary in downtown Framingham.
 They shared that a dispensary would not have any noticeable impacts on their businesses, and some businesses shared that it could help their businesses by increasing foot traffic downtown.